by Shelby Baker

 The first step in preventing a hornworm outbreak is to till the soil at the beginning and end of each gardening season.
 An adult female moth can lay up to 2,000 eggs in the soil, and tilling can eliminate 90 percent of possible larvae.

-Rotating crops can also serve in reducing hornworm invasion.
+Crop rotation can also help with reducing hornworm invasion.
 Although not the best prevention method, moving the crops each season can remove them from the eggs in the soil and make finding the crops a little harder for the hornworms.

 Though a little more expensive, pop-up nets can isolate your plants from moth and hornworm interference.
 When setting up the pop-up nets, it’s important that measures have already been taken to prevent and kill off the eggs in the soil.
 Otherwise the caterpillars and moths will be trapped with the plants.